diazrenata/BBSsims/README.md

 We have provided all materials necessary to re-render the figures and tables from the manuscript and supplements in `analysis/writing/submission1/source_documents`.
 To re-render these materials, open the .Rmd documents and re-run them.

-If you would like to explore the final results more fully, we have provided the main results files as .RDS files in  `analysis/results/foo.RDS`.
-To load these, use:
+If you would like to explore the final results more fully, we have provided the main results files as .RDS files in  `analysis/results/`.
+To load these, use (substituting in the appropriate file; see `analysis/results/object_descriptions.md` for more):

 ```

-readRDS(here::here("analysis", "results", "foo.RDS"))
+readRDS(here::here("analysis", "results", "all_sims.RDS"))

 ```